 PFIC Investments.
 Each Fund may invest in securities of foreign companies that may be classified under the Code as PFICs.
 In general, a foreign company is classified as a PFIC if at least one-half of its assets constitute investment-type assets or 75% or more of its gross income is investment-type income.
 When investing in PFIC securities, a Fund intends to mark-to-market these securities under certain provisions of the Code and recognize any unrealized gains as ordinary income at the end of a Fund's fiscal and excise tax years.
 Deductions for losses are allowable only to the extent of any current or previously recognized gains.
 These gains (reduced by allowable losses) are treated as ordinary income that a Fund is required to distribute, even though it has not sold or received dividends from these securities.
 You should also be aware that the designation of a foreign security as a PFIC security will cause its income dividends to fall outside of the definition of qualified foreign corporation dividends.
 These dividends generally will not qualify for the reduced rate of taxation on qualified dividends when distributed to you by a Fund.
-Foreign companies are not required to identify themselves as PFICs.
-Due to various complexities in identifying PFICs, a Fund can give no assurances that it will be able to identify portfolio securities in foreign corporations that are PFICs in time for a Fund to make a mark-to-market election.
+Foreign companies are not required to identify portfolio securities in foreign corporations that are PFICs in time for a Fund to make a mark-to-market election.
 If a Fund is unable to identify an investment as a PFIC and thus does not make a mark-to-market election, the Fund may be subject to U.S. federal income tax on a portion of any "excess distribution" or gain from the disposition of such shares even if such income is distributed as a taxable dividend by a Fund to its shareholders.
 Additional charges in the nature of interest may be imposed on a Fund in respect of deferred taxes arising from such distributions or gains.

 Securities Lending.
 While securities are loaned out by a Fund, the Fund generally will receive from the borrower amounts equal to any dividends or interest paid on the borrowed securities.
 For federal income tax purposes, payments made "in lieu of" dividends are not considered dividend income.
 These distributions will neither qualify for the reduced rate of taxation for individuals on qualified dividends nor the 70% dividends received deduction for corporations.
-Also, any foreign tax withheld on payments made "in lieu of" dividends of foreign tax credits to shareholders.
+Also, any foreign tax withheld on payments made "in lieu of" dividends or interest will not qualify for the pass-through of foreign tax credits to shareholders.